-Specific Population Programs
+Specific Population Programs Youth: Coffee Oasis - HOST

-- Youth: Coffee Oasis HOST Home Program, Youth Crisis Hotline, youth boarding home, and Kingston services - Veterans: Homes for All Who Served - Functional zero for unsheltered veterans
+- Youth: Coffee Oasis HOST Home Program, Youth Crisis Hotline, youth boarding home, and Kingston services - Veterans: Homes for All Who Served - Functional zero for unsheltered veterans youth shelter, over the last two years the organization has brought online a 24-hour youth crisis hotline, is piloting a HOST home program wherein youth are temporarily placed with volunteer families, opened a youth boarding house in Poulsbo, and is expanding services to Kingston.

 Homeless youth, countywide, have benefitted from an ever-expanding array of services offered by the Coffee Oasis programs.
-In addition to youth street outreach, drop-in centers, case management, job training, and a youth shelter, over the last two years the organization has brought online a 24-hour youth crisis hotline, is piloting a HOST home program wherein youth are temporarily placed with volunteer families, opened a youth boarding house in Poulsbo, and is expanding services to Kingston.
+In addition to youth street outreach, drop-in centers, case management, job training, and a